 - Academic and School Identity Issues: Though some boards surrender all of these issues to a head, others address them in inappropriate depth, and an Executive Coach can support the head and board chair in seeking balance on these important internal school matters.

-- Communications and Relationships: In assuming a headship, even an experienced school person will unlikely have communicated extensively with all of the constituencies of a school, be it day or boarding, and an Executive Coach can guide her in relations with everyone from the board chair to the town’s mayor.
+- Communications and Relationships: In assuming a headship, even an experienced school person will unlikely have communicated extensively with all of the constituencies of a school, be it day or boarding, and an Executive Coach can guide the head in relations with everyone from the board chair to the town’s mayor.

-- Anxious Situations, Crises, and Tragedies: Even a new head is expected to prepare for the unexpected, beginning with a comprehensive “Crisis Management Plan,” which anticipates both the preventable and the unavoidable.
+- Anxious Situations, Crises and Tragedies: Even a new head is expected to prepare for the unexpected, beginning with a comprehensive “Crisis Management Plan,” which anticipates both the preventable and the unavoidable.